Updated: Dec 22, 2022

 Medical Malpractice Cases in California

-Allegations of medical malpractice are complex in that there is a range of facts that need to be analyzed to ensure that the allegation has validity and is allowed to be filed with a court.
+Allegations of medical malpractice are very difficult to prove, there is a range of facts that need to be analyzed to ensure that the allegation has validity and is allowed to be filed with a court.
 If you or a loved one are victims of medical negligence, it is important to know that you have a prescribed period of time in which you can make a lawsuit.
 It is possible that you will not be able to do so at any point if you fail to make a claim within that timeline, and you will not be eligible to recover from your pain and suffering.

 Violation of the Duty of Treatment